yrenelapin/Data_Structures_and_Algorithms-1/Competitive_Programming/Library/Notes/Notes.md

     ```

 - In many Ad-hoc / Observation based questions ( Especially in CF ), The ordering of the elements( indices ) does not matter though there is a explicit condition in question.
 A careful observation of this fact makes the problem solvable very easily.
 [Example](https://codeforces.com/contest/1406/problem/B)

+- Try avoiding passing of vectors/some other large Data Strutures as arguments to functions.
+Even if we pass,
+Pass by reference `&`, otherwise it may lead to TLE.
+- Note that `int n = sizeof(arr)/sizeof(arr[0])` wont be accurate for Vectors unlike for arrays, since Vectors are dynamic in nature & also the way the contents of vectors are stored inside memory are different.
+So, always use arr.size() for vectors!